-DBRS Morningstar Ratings
+Morningstar DBRS Ratings

-DBRS Morningstar assigns ratings for preferred shares in a range from "Pfd-1" to "D".
-The DBRS Morningstar preferred share rating scale is used in the Canadian securities market and is meant to give an indication of the risk that a borrower will not fulfill its full obligations in a timely manner with respect to both dividend and principal commitments.
-DBRS Morningstar assigns ratings for long-term obligations in a range from "AAA" to "D".
+Morningstar DBRS assigns ratings for preferred shares in a range from "Pfd-1" to "D".
+The Morningstar DBRS preferred share rating scale is used in the Canadian securities market and is meant to give an indication of the risk that a borrower will not fulfill its full obligations in a timely manner with respect to both dividend and principal commitments.
+Morningstar DBRS assigns ratings for long-term obligations in a range from "AAA" to "D".
 The scale provides an opinion on the risk that an issuer will fail to satisfy its financial obligations in accordance with the terms under which an obligation has been issued.
-Every DBRS Morningstar rating is based on quantitative and qualitative considerations relevant to the borrowing entity.
+Every Morningstar DBRS rating is based on quantitative and qualitative considerations relevant to the borrowing entity.
 Some rating categories are denoted by the subcategories "high" and "low".
 The absence of either a "high" or "low" designation indicates the rating is in the middle of the category.
-Each

-DBRS Morningstar rating is appended with one of three rating trends: "Positive", "Stable", or "Negative".
+The company's rating is appended with one of three rating trends: "Positive", "Stable", or "Negative".
 The Company's current rating trend is stable.